michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 - **Conduct stakeholder interviews**: What decisions do they make monthly/weekly?
 - **Review meeting minutes**: What recurring questions arise?
-- **Analyze information requests**: What ad-hoc analyses are frequently requested?
+- **Analyse information requests**: What ad-hoc analyses are frequently requested?

 ### Step 2: Audit Current Reports